-- Divide the signature matrix Sig into b bands of r rows. - Each band is a mini-signature with r hash functions. - For each band, hash the mini-signature to a hash table with k buckets. - Make k as large as possible so that mini-signatures that hash to the same bucket are almost certainly identical.
+- Divide the signature matrix Sig into b bands of r rows. - Each band is a mini-signature with r hash functions. - For each band, hash the mini-signature to a hash table. - Mini-signatures that hash to the same bucket are almost certainly identical.